regiellis/invoke-presets-cli/README.md

 add, update, and delete presets in bulk.

-Presets/styles can be found at the [gist.github.com/regiellis](https://gist.github.com/regiellis/af5fc6a046d69d62036c6e9be2ff08da)
+Presets/styles can be found at the [gist.github.com/regiellis](https://gist.github.com/regiellis/af5fc6a046d69d62036c6e9be2ff08da) make sure to use the raw link to import the styles.

 These styles are re-post of the work from the great people at:
 [twri](https://github.com/twri), [3Diva](https://github.com/3Diva), [Marc K3nt3L](https://github.com/K3nt3L), and the